Nyura95/nyusocket/README.md

 ## Next step of development

 - Change the creation of events to make it more 'user frendly'
-- Add a auto removing client when your need all others Clients
-- return only user store when the event unregister trigger for remove the mandatory chan
 - Adding log server

 ## Basic usage